 The class fee includes a field book and gear if needed (beacon, probe, shovel, snow shoes and poles).
 The instructors will ask if anyone needs gear at the classroom session on Friday.
 There is not a discount for those of you that use your own gear.

 1st night classroom from 6-10pm, 2+3rd day 8am meeting at Rocky Mountain National Park for your field training.
 (Park fees are extra) Saturday and Sunday are mixed days of field work and classroom sessions in beautiful Rocky Mountain National Park and Estes Park.
 Field work occurs outside and in any weather conditions so come prepared for anything that Mother Nature might have in store for us.

 Dates for classes: (To sign up online, click on the date of your choice.)

 Jan 09 - Jan 11, 2015

 On snow class location: in Rocky Mountain National Park.

-The on snow portion of this class will start at 8:00am and meet at the Rocky Mountain Nature Center 1895 Fall River Road, Estes Park, Colorado 80517.
-Please use Googlemaps for directions to Rocky Mountain Nature Center
+The on snow portion of this class will start at 8:00am and meet at the Rocky Mountain Conservancy, 1895 Fall River Road, Estes Park, Colorado 80517.
+Please use Googlemaps for directions to Rocky Mountain Conservancy

 Cancellations 5 days or more before your class dates are refundable less a 10% reservation fee.
 You can reschedule your class (subject to availability) without any penalties if you notify Renaissance Adventure Guides 5 days prior to your class date.
 With-in 5 days of your class date, your funds are committed and are non-refundable.